lgarron/sd-card-backup/README.md

 # `sd-card-backup`

-A simple tool to back up SD cards.
-Just plug in SD cards for backup and run.
+A simple tool to back up SD cards (or anything used to store media similar to an SD card).
+Just plug in and run `sd-card-backup` to back up everything.

 # Installation